7 Essential Skills Every Woman Should Master Before Tackling Class IV Whitewater

 Maintaining balance and stability in your kayak is vital when encountering powerful waves and hydraulics.
 Practice bracing techniques to prevent capsizing and regain stability in turbulent water.
 Focus on hip and body movements that help you stay upright and maneuver through challenging conditions.
 Developing a strong sense of balance and the ability to brace effectively will greatly increase your confidence when facing Class IV rapids.

-In more demanding whitewater scenarios, self-rescue skills become crucial.
-Practice techniques such as wet exits and re-entry rolls to quickly recover from a flipped kayak.
+In more demanding whitewater scenarios, self‑rescue skills become crucial.
+Practice techniques such as wet exits and re‑entry rolls to quickly recover from a flipped kayak.
 Learn how to efficiently empty water from your boat while in the water and safely swim to shore or an eddy if necessary.
-Being proficient in self-rescue skills ensures that you can handle unexpected situations and increases your overall safety on the river.
+Having a reliable throw bag and a sturdy dry bag on board can make these rescues faster and safer.

 Reading more: